jupyterhub/jupyterhub/docs/source/reference/authenticators.md

 ## The default PAM Authenticator

-JupyterHub ships only with the default [PAM][]-based Authenticator, for logging in with local user accounts via a username and password.
+JupyterHub ships with the default [PAM][]-based Authenticator, for logging in with local user accounts via a username and password.

 ## The OAuthenticator